The Writing Program Application

 In general: We're not interested in technical knowledge about language or composition.
 It's no great advantage to have taken any of our courses.
 We're more interested in how you approach the task of teaching writing.

 With regard to the paper comment: We'll ask you to pretend you're writing to the author of the paper, NOT to us.
-We're interested in the way that you engage and deal with the writer, and the way you use the paper comment as an opportunity to teach the writer something about writing.
+We're interested in how you engage with the writer, and the way you use the paper comment as an opportunity to teach the writer something about writing.

 With regard to the writing sample: We'd like to see a ten-page (double spaced) sample of expository prose directed toward an academic or professional audience.
-If your available writing samples are longer than this, please select a section that includes the introduction.
+If your available writing samples are longer than ten pages, please select a section that includes the introduction.

 With regard to the letter of recommendation: We read letters of recommendation carefully as we assess each applicant's potential for a position with our program.
 It's less important to get a letter from someone who can speak to the quality of your scholarly work than it is to get a letter evaluating the way you interact in a classroom.
 If you have no previous teaching experience, ask someone who has seen you participate in a class, seminar, or workshop.
 The letter does not have to be from a member of the University of Chicago faculty, so if you have teaching experience at another institution, a letter from a faculty member there may be best.